iCodeForBananas/arcade-polygons-plugin/README.md

 // other code
 ```

-## 3. Create a group polygons to contain your polygons and add your polygons as sprites
+## 3. Create a group polygons to contain your polygons and add your polygons as sprites in the `create` method

 ```javascript
 // other code